Quaoar: Orbit and classification

 Diagram showing Quaoar's orbit (gray) around the Sun, with the outer planets shown.
-The vertical gray lines along Quaaor's orbital path mark its positions above and below the ecliptic plane.
+The vertical gray lines along Quaoar's orbital path mark its positions above and below the ecliptic plane.

 Quaoar orbits the Sun at an average distance of 43.7 AU, taking 288.8 years to complete one full orbit around the Sun.
 With an orbital eccentricity of 0.04, Quaoar follows a nearly circular orbit, only slightly varying in distance from 42 AU at perihelion to 45 AU at aphelion.
 At such distances, light from the Sun takes more than 5 hours to reach Quaoar.
 Quaoar has last passed aphelion in late 1932 and is currently approaching the Sun at a rate of 0.035 AU per year, or about 170 m/s.
 Quaoar will reach perihelion around February 2075.

 Because Quaoar has a nearly circular orbit, it does not approach close to Neptune such that its orbit can become significantly perturbed under the gravitational influence of Neptune.
 Quaoar's minimum orbit intersection distance from Neptune is only 12.3 AU—it does not approach Neptune within this distance over the course of its orbit, as it is not in a mean-motion orbital resonance with Neptune.
 Simulations by the Deep Ecliptic Survey show that the perihelion and aphelion distances of Quaoar's orbit do not change significantly over the next ten million years; Quaoar's orbit appears to be stable over the long term.

 Quaoar is a trans-Neptunian object.
 It is classified as a distant minor planet by the Minor Planet Center.
 Because Quaoar is not in a mean-motion resonance with Neptune, it is also classified as a classical Kuiper belt object (cubewano) by the Minor Planet Center and Deep Ecliptic Survey.
 Quaoar's orbit is moderately inclined to the ecliptic plane by 8°, relatively high when compared to the inclinations of Kuiper belt objects within the dynamically cold population.
 Because Quaoar's orbital inclination is greater than 4°, it is part of the dynamically hot population of high-inclination classical Kuiper belt objects.
 The high inclinations of hot classical Kuiper belt objects such as Quaoar are thought to have resulted from gravitational scattering by Neptune during its outward migration in the early Solar System.